• SearchSearch

 Rafting in Yosemite

 Take your time and beach whenever the mood strikes you.
 There are plenty of sandy stretches to get out and swim or set up your picnic.
 Families abound, so don’t be surprised if your kids make some new friends.
-When you reach the end of the 3-mile stretch down the river, folks are standing by to take your raft and shuttle you back to Curry Village.
+When you reach the end of the approximately 3-mile stretch down the river, folks are standing by to take your raft and shuttle you back to Curry Village.

 Biking in Yosemite